Pregnancy and radiation - what patients need to know

 » Can I undergo X ray investigations while I am pregnant?

-Yes, if medically justified and with certain precautions.
-The aim is to minimize the unborn child’s radiation exposure.
-An unborn child is considered to be more sensitive than adults or children to potential adverse radiation effects.
-For many examinations such as X ray of the head (including dental X rays), chest and limbs, where the pelvic region is not in the direct beam, the dose to the unborn child can be very low.
-Doctors may consider delaying procedures that would put the pelvic region and the unborn child in the direct path of the beam.
-If the procedure is essential to the mother’s health, the doctors take special actions to keep the dose to the unborn child as low as possible.
-For example, pregnant patients can have their pelvic regions shielded during the procedure.
+Yes, if medically necessary and with certain precautions.
+The aim is to minimize both your and your child’s radiation exposure while still obtaining the necessary information for the examination.
+An unborn child is considered more sensitive than adults or older children to potential adverse radiation effects.
+For many examinations, such as X rays of the head (including dental X rays), chest and extremities, where the pelvic region is not in the direct beam, the dose to the unborn child is negligible.
+Health care providers may consider delaying procedures that would put the pelvic region and the unborn child in the direct path of the beam.
+If the procedure is essential to the mother’s healthcare, staff do take additional precautions and will be able to assess if shielding is necessary or not.

 » Can a pregnant patient receive radiotherapy?